What's Actually in a Litre of Diesel

 The reasons are structural, not conspiratorial.
 Refiners and wholesalers buy crude on futures markets.
 When prices spike, they price new product at the new cost immediately, even if their current inventory was bought cheaper.
 This is rational: replacement cost is what matters, not historical cost.
 When prices fall, they sell through higher-cost inventory before passing on savings.
 The lag is real.

 Retailers face the same logic compressed into tighter margins.
 A filling station making 3p per litre can’t afford to be caught below cost if wholesale moves against them overnight.
 So they raise fast.
 But there’s no equivalent urgency to lower, consumers grumble but still fill up, because fuel demand is inelastic.
 You need to get to work.
 The truck needs to deliver the freight.
 Nobody cancels a shipment because diesel went up 5p.
+The PRA reported 30% higher sales on March 9 compared to normal, not quite panic buying, but the hoarding instinct is starting.

 For commercial fleets, the mechanism is different but the asymmetry persists.
 Most haulage contracts include a fuel surcharge, a line item that adjusts the rate the customer pays based on a published diesel price index, typically the weekly DESNZ average.
 When diesel goes up, the surcharge goes up, and the customer absorbs the increase.
 In theory, this is a perfect hedge.